nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# Talency User Guide
+# Talentcy User Guide

-Talency is a **desktop app for managing job applicant contacts and monitoring their interview stages, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Talency can get your contact management tasks done faster than traditional GUI apps.
+Talentcy is a **desktop app for managing job applicant contacts and monitoring their interview stages, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Talentcy can get your contact management tasks done faster than traditional GUI apps.

-The codebase of Talency originates from AddressBook Level 3 (AB3) developed by CS2103 team.
+The codebase of Talentcy originates from AddressBook Level 3 (AB3) developed by CS2103 team.

 <!-- * Table of Contents -->
 <page-nav-print />